 - Wellbeing, progress and professionalism (with links to an updated Measuring Professionalism Form)

 If you have a concern to share, download the and complete the following form:

-The Sharing Concerns Form can also be accessed in every students e-portfolio in the ‘About’ section.
-We would be grateful if you could mention this new link to Students during their placement induction.
+The Sharing Concerns Form can also be accessed in every students Clinical Activity Workbook in their E-Portfolio.
+It can be found the bottom of every placement page.
+We would be grateful if you could mention this link to students during their placement induction.

 Wellbeing Support for Placement